 New York Homestead Laws

-Homestead protection laws protect homeowners and other small property owners from being left homeless during times of economic strife.
-Specifically, homestead laws allow individuals to declare a portion of their property as "homestead" and therefore mostly off-limits to creditors.
+Homestead protection laws protect homeowners and other small property owners from losing losing all of their home equity during the bankruptcy process.
+These laws are designed to prevent homeowners from losing their primary residence during difficult times.
+Specifically, homestead laws allow individuals to declare a portion of their property as "homestead" and therefore protected from a forced sale.

 |Code Section||Civ.
 Prac.
 L. & R. §5206|